Quiet time and time-out: what are they?

 Quiet time and time-out work best when your child knows what to expect.
 So make sure always to follow through on challenging behaviour.
 If your child thinks they might be able avoid quiet time or time-out or leave before they’ve calmed down, these strategies become much less powerful.

-If you have a partner, it’s important that you both use quiet time or time-out the same way for the same behaviour.
+If you have a partner, it’s important that you both use quiet time or time-out in the same way for the same behaviour.
 You could also speak to your child’s educators and carers and plan to use quiet time or time-out the same way.

 It’s common for children to behave in challenging ways when they’re ill or going through certain developmental stages, or when there are big changes in your family life.
 In situations like these, it might be worth waiting to see whether your child’s behaviour changes when the situation changes.
 If it doesn’t, you could try quiet time or time-out.
-Either way it’s always a good idea to spend some time calmly talking with your child about their feelings.
+Either way, it’s always a good idea to spend some time calmly talking with your child about their feelings.

 Challenging behaviour during or after quiet time or time-out

 Your child might behave in challenging ways during or after you use quiet time or time-out, especially if you’re using this strategy for the first time.
 If this happens, try to stay calm and stick with it.
-Once your child realises that certain behaviour always gets time-out, they’ll generally calm down much more quickly.
+Once your child realises that certain behaviour always gets quiet time, they’ll generally calm down much more quickly.

 In the meantime, here are things to try: